sveltia/sveltia-cms/README.md

 - Object
   - Sveltia CMS offers two ways to have conditional fields in a collection[^30]:
     - You can use [variable types](https://decapcms.org/docs/variable-type-widgets/) (the `types` option) with the Object widget just like the List widget.
     - An optional Object field (`required: false`) can be manually added or removed with a checkbox[^88].
-If unadded or removed, the required subfields won’t trigger validation errors[^16].
+If unadded or removed, the required subfields won’t trigger validation errors[^16], and the field will be saved as `null`.
 - Relation
   - Field options are displayed with no additional API requests[^14].
 The confusing `options_length` option, which defaults to 20, is therefore ignored[^76].
   - `slug` can be used for `value_field` to show all available options instead of just one in some situations[^91].